How do I configure and manage Webhook v2 in MyOperator?

 3. How retry & failure logging works

-• View logs: ⋮ → Failure logs → Inspect (eye icon) shows pretty-printed JSON and HTTP status.
+6. View logs: ⋮ → Failure logs → Inspect (eye icon) to see JSON payload & HTTP status

 • Success on any retry resets the failure counter to 0.